 This indicates the percentage of residents that suffered from a pressure ulcer.
 Pressure ulcers are considered by many in the nursing home industry to be a barometer of nursing care .
 Pressure ulcers, also called bed sores, are routinely caused by residents not being moved frequently enough.

 In Good Shepherd Care Center, 4.29% of Patients had Serious Falls

 This datapoint is a measure of the percent of long-term stay patients who have sustained a fall which resulted in serious injury.
 Falls can happen for a variety of reasons, but excessive numbers of falls may be an indication of poor nursing care.

 Minimizes Urinary Tract Infections

-This tells you the percentage of residents who suffered from a urinary tract infection.
-UTI's are considered to be a barometer of nursing care at a nursing home.
-UTI's are often the result of a nursing home with worse hygiene protocols.
-However, this datapoint could also be misleading for some nursing homes due to different reporting standards for these infections.
+This is the percent of patients that have had a urinary tract infection.
+UTI's are considered by many in the nursing home industry to be an indicator of the quality of nursing care .
+UTI's are often linked to a facility with worst hygiene practices.
+However, this metric may also be skewed for certain facilities due to varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

 In Good Shepherd Care Center, 13.78% of Patients use Anti-Psychotic Medication

 This datapoint measures the percentage of long-term patients that are prescribed antipsychotic medication.
 High levels of antipsychotic drug use may mean a nursing home is using these drugs to control patient behavior in scenarios where such medications aren't medically required.
 Nevertheless, some nursing homes may need to rely on these drugs due to an increased number of residents suffering from dementia.

 In Good Shepherd Care Center, 19.3% of Patients use Anti-Anxiety Medication